tomjaguarpaw/H2/posts/how-i-use-dante.md

 [Dante](https://github.com/jyp/dante) is an "Emacs mode for Interactive Haskell" (that is, an IDE) with a high power-to-weight ratio, being easy to configure, reliable and featureful.
-I will take you on a brief tour of how I use Dante, starting with installation and configuration, demonstrating the features, and explaining how to resolve some typical problems.
+I will take you on a brief tour of how I use dante, starting with installation and configuration, demonstrating the features, and explaining how to resolve some typical problems.